mishurov/linux_elan1200_touchpad/README.md

 ```sh
 gcc -o hid_elan1200 hid_elan1200.c -lrt -lpthread
 ```
+Possibly delay time should be adjusted adding `-DMEASURE_TIME` flag to gcc will print relevant time, when moving fingers close to each other and appart without lifting.

 The directory also contains example Xorg configurations for Synaptics and Libinput drivers which ignore the real device and use the virtual device and a simpe systemd service file for autoload, optionally `hid-multitouch` module can be blacklisted.
 ```sh